Lotes/keynote-archives/README.md

 npm install keynote-archives
 ```

-Then import the package and unzip the inner files, unchunk the single IWA files and split each chunk into objects.
+Then import the package and unzip the inner files, dechunk the single IWA files and split each chunk into objects.

 ```ts
 import { unzip, isIwaFile, dechunk, uncompress, splitObjectsAs, KeynoteArchives } from 'keynote-archives';